feroze/.dotfiles/README.md

 - Add vim shortcut/plugin for jump to definition in source
 - Add YCM binding for witching to Header files GoTo

+- Roll all setup into setupComputer.sh - worth the time?